leila68/Axb/doc/Readme.md

 on the main diagonal, sub-diagonal, or up-diagonal, three different column index calculation is used as shown in *Listing 4*.

-*Note:* d1 = dNum/2 because in this case, we just considered main and sub-diagonals.
+*Note:* d1 = dNum/2 because in this case, we only consider main and sub-diagonals.

 ```